SCEDC/seismo-service/README.md

 accessible as services with a URL endpoint.
 Calls to these services return formats in json or other standards commonly used in the seismic monitoring community.

-At the Southern California Seismic Network, these services are currently used in two types post-processing pipelines that interface with the AQMS realtime monitoring system.
+At the Southern California Seismic Network, these services are currently used in two types of post-processing pipeline that interface with the AQMS realtime monitoring system.
 One refines event origins, and the other does event detection.
 Each type has an automated and manually initiated pipeline.

 ![](https://github.com/SCEDC/seismo-service/blob/IS-1/doc/assets/pipeline-graphic-9.png)